DudeThatsErin/Moonstone/README.md

 # Moonstone Theme for Obsidian

-A beautiful dark theme for Obsidian based on AnuPpuccin, featuring integrated CSS snippets as optional, customizable features.
+A beautiful, highly customizable theme for Obsidian based on AnuPpuccin, featuring integrated CSS snippets and advanced customization options through Style Settings.

-## Features
+## ✨ Features

 ### 🎨 **Custom Callouts**
 Enhanced callout styles with custom icons and customizable colors.
 Includes callouts for: